PeteJames21/sunday-nights/src/posts/amigo.md

 Here I remind you it’s true,
 A true friend is such as you.
 Many honest prayers for you
-And abundant wises so true
+And abundant wishes so true